-Video Of Michelle Obama’s Kennedy Center Speech Will Give You Chills
+This Video Of Michelle Obama Talking About What Makes America Great Will Give You Chills

 On Friday, the former first lady of the United States gave the first major address of her post-White House life.
 During an event at the Kennedy Center, Michelle Obama celebrated the importance of education in a speech saluting educators throughout the country, and including a subtle little jab at the current occupant of 1600 Pennsylvania Avenue.